contactandyc/another-c-library/website/ebook/10-binary-search-trees/index.md

 }
 ```

-To find the previous node, swap left and right from node\_next.
+To find the previous in-order-node, swap left and right from node\_next.
 Also, note that previous is supported.
 ```c
 bool node_previous_supported() { return true; }